The Differences Between Marketing and Advertising

 Some people discuss marketing and advertising as if they are interchangeable terms.
 They’re not the same, however.
-Knowing the difference between the two will help you make well-informed, strategic decisions on how to spread the word about your company or product.
+Knowing the difference between the two will help you make well-informed, strategic decisions on spreading the word about your company or product.

 You’ll also be better able to set a budget and ensure you get your money’s worth during a campaign.
-Let’s draw some distinctions between advertising and marketing, then learn some real-world examples of each.
+Let’s draw some distinctions between advertising and marketing, then learn real-world examples.

 What Is the Difference Between Marketing and Advertising?

 Marketing is an umbrella term for numerous responsibilities associated with helping more people know about a product or service.
-All marketing activities collectively drive the goal of increasing positive interactions between a company and its potential or current customers — such as sales, media downloads and conversations.
+All marketing activities collectively aim to increase positive interactions between a company and its potential or current customers — such as sales, media downloads, and conversations.